micado-scale/component-alert-generator/README.md

 # Usage

-1. The generator can be configured through this environment variables:
+The generator can be configured through environment variables and uses docker volumes.

+## ENV

 * CONTAINER_SCALING_FILE: /var/lib/micado/alert-generator/scaling_policy.yaml
 Set the path of the scaling_policy.yaml file inside the container.